Patria 6×6: History

-Patria 6x6 was launched at Eurosatory 2018 exhibition in June 2018.
+Patria 6×6 was launched at Eurosatory 2018 exhibition in June 2018.
 A variant with Patria Nemo turreted mortar system was exhibited in DSEi 2019 and a Heavy Armoured Personnel Carrier variant with 25 mm remote weapon system in DSEi 2021.

-Common Armoured Vehicle System CAVS Programme
+Common Armoured Vehicle System programme

-In early 2020 Finland and Latvia agreed a joint development programme for Common Armoured Vehicle Systems (CAVS) based on Patria 6x6.
+In early 2020 Finland, Estonia and Latvia agreed a joint development programme for Common Armoured Vehicle System (CAVS) based on Patria 6×6.
 The programme remains open for other nations to join it.
-As a result of CAVS Programme, Latvia announced an order for over 200 vehicles.
-It is planned that from 2023 Patria 6x6 for needs of Latvian army will be fully produced in Latvia, with partial production starting in 2022.
+As a result of CAVS programme, Latvia announced an order for over 200 vehicles.
 First vehicles were delivered in October 2021.
+On 24 May 2024, the "Defence Partnership Latvia" production facility in Valmiera was opened, which will be able to produce up to 160 "Patria 6×6" armored vehicles during the year.
 Finland followed with a letter of intent to procure 160 vehicles in 2023.
 The FDF signed an agreement with Patria to acquire three pre-series vehicles delivered by summer 2022 for test use before the final serial order.

-In 2022, Sweden, Estonia and Germany joined the CAVS Programme.
+In 2022, Sweden and Germany joined the CAVS programme.

+In September 2025, Norway and the United Kingdom joined the programme.